Changissnz/nu_merchant_principal/README.md

 reflection attack is a cyclical process of accounting and correcting unwanted internal deception.
-Introspective processes are fundamentally cyclical due the "self" having to analyze and understand the "self".
+Introspective processes are fundamentally cyclical due the "self" having to analyze and understand its "self".
 Lastly, the phenomenon of caving duplicity is both itself a cycle and also a body of variables in the cycle of group-directed deception, reducing the effectiveness